Facts At A Glance

 TQS’s class environment is designed to help strengthen student learning potential with:

 - A student-teacher ratio of 3.8:1

 - Distinct Lower School and Middle School programs

 - Class sizes that range from four to eight students, grouped by skills and needs

-- Two fully credentialed teachers in all large classes, who use a team-teaching mode
+- Two fully credentialed teachers in all classes over 5 students, who use a team-teaching mode